sahelsb/made/project/data-report.md

 The data pipeline, implemented in Python, automates the process of data extraction, transformation, and loading (ETL).It consists of several functions:

 - Data Extraction: Download datasets from FAO and WHO using the requests library.
-For the temperature data from FAO, the data is received as a ZIP file. which is extracted using the zipfile library, where the first CSV file inside the ZIP archive is loaded into a pandas DataFrame.
-For the air quality data from WHO, the data is obtained as an Excel file.
-The relevant sheet and columns are directly read into a pandas DataFrame using the pandas library with the openpyxl engine.
+FAOSTAT Climate Change dataset is downloaded as a ZIP file, which is extracted using the zipfile library, where the first CSV file inside the ZIP archive is loaded into a pandas DataFrame.
+WHO Air Quality dataset is obtained as an Excel file.
+The relevant sheet and columns are directly read into a pandas DataFrame using the pandas library with the openpyxl engine.<br>
-- Data Transformation: Cleans and processes the data to align formats and performs necessary calculations.
+- Data Transformation: Cleans and processes the data to align formats and performs necessary calculations.<br>
 - Data Storage: Saves the processed data into an SQLite database for further analysis.

 ##### Transformation steps